hGH – HUMAN GROWTH HORMONE

 • glucose intolerance/insulin resistance

-Human Growth Hormone Benefits
+What are Human Growth Hormone Benefits?

 To date, more than 100,000 patients worldwide have received hGH therapy.
 Available data is scarce and follow-up time has been short.
 Data to date does not suggest that hGH therapy of adults with growth hormone deficiency increases the risk of cancer, provided that IGF-1 levels remain with the normal range.